turingschool/career-development-curriculum-site/resources/finding_opportunities.md

 * [BuiltIn](http://builtin.com/)
     * Provides lots of details about companies
     * Located in Austin, Boston, Chicago, Colorado, LA, New York, and Seattle
+* [Otta](https://otta.com/) selects specific companies to showcase and provides a personalized approach to curating what listings show up for you when you make an account.
 * [Google](http://www.google.com/)
     * Tips:
       * Search “top tech companies in [location]” / "top workplaces in [industry (edtech, fintech, etc.)]" and look for a journalist-generated list of companies that are recommended in that area